solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-client-constraints

 * 0 csarven: A bit of a low-level server-side plumbing.
 Unclear how an application (like [ap]) may want/need to set a policy as such.
-* im a little unclear on this case
+* KaiGilb: im a little unclear on this case

 ## Privacy